Popular Sheffield dad-of-two, aged 31, died after receiving AstraZeneca vaccine, inquest hears

 The UK subsequently issued a guideline on April 7 that people under the age of 30 should be offered an alternative vaccine.

-However, due to growing concern, the UK issued updated guidance on May 7 that people under the age of 40 were to be offered an alternative to the AstraZeneca vaccine as concerns over links to rare blood clots continued.
+However, the Government then issued updated guidance on May 7 that people under the age of 40 were to be offered an alternative to the AstraZeneca vaccine as concerns over links to rare blood clots continued.

 Read More